lv8777-maker/StockSense/DEMO_DATA_SETUP.md

 ```

 This ensures:
-- Fresh, clean data
-- No test/junk entries
+- Fresh campaigns (all campaigns replaced)
+- Sample rewards available (additive, won't break existing data)
 - Consistent presentation
 - Professional appearance

+**Note:** The script preserves existing rewards, so if you've manually added custom rewards for your demo, they'll remain alongside the seeded ones.

 ### After Development/Testing
-If your database has test data or old entries:
+If your database has test campaigns or you want fresh campaign data:
 ```bash
 tsx server/seedDemoData.ts
 ```

-This resets to a clean demo state.
+This replaces all campaigns and adds any missing sample rewards.

 ---